lichsmarac/multitenant/data-management-library/database/multitenant/manage-app/about-the-workshop/content.md

 * Multitenant Tenant Isolation : This is a 2 hour workshop.
 It helps DBAs mange resource allocation, isolation of pluggable database.
     * Isolation features like Database Firewall and LOCKDOWN.
     * Memory, CPU and IO isolation.
-* Multitenant Application Containers : This is a 3 hour workshop.
-Once the Basic is mastered, DBAs can architect the application to take advantage of Multitenant specific features.
-        * Application Architecture, Upgrde, Porxy PDBs , Syncronizing Application and Version control.

 ## Workshop Requirements